TysonAndre/igbinary/WINDOWS.md

    -    downloading a source archive
    -    fetching the source from the extension's repository (link can be found under *Browse Source*) https://github.com/igbinary/igbinary/
-3. Create a directory named pecl on the same level as your PHP source directory, e.g. C:\php-sdk\phpdev\vc11\x86\pecl
+3. If it doesn't already exist, then create a directory named pecl on the same level as your PHP source directory, e.g. C:\php-sdk\phpdev\vc11\x86\pecl
 4. Extract or clone the extension source code to the pecl directory

-   - if cloning, clone to a subdirectory, e.g. C:\php-sdk\phpdev\vc11\x86\pecl\apcu
+   - if cloning, clone to a subdirectory, e.g. C:\php-sdk\phpdev\vc11\x86\pecl\igbinary
-   - source code archive should already contain a subdirectory named e.g. apcu-4.0.7
+   - source code archive should already contain a subdirectory named e.g. igbinary-1.3.0.
+That should be renamed to igbinary.
-5. Open a command prompt, run the setvars script, and enter your PHP source directory
+5. Open a command prompt, run the setvars script, and enter your PHP source directory (not the extension directory)
 6. Rebuild the configure script by running:

    ```